 Surveyors On Site (SOS) was founded in 2011 as a survey firm focused on the use of the most advanced location technology available in service of advanced infrastructure development.
 That turned out to be an excellent business model, and SOS quickly grew to become a multinational firm headquartered in Windsor, Ontario, with two additional Ontario offices and an office in Livonia, Mich.
 They’re also known for extremely snazzy, blaze-orange survey vehicles.

-Since 2015, the SOS commitment to advanced technology has included regular use of STAR*NET to establish and maintain control networks for large construction projects, particularly ongoing development of the Gordie Howe International Bridge, described as a “once-in-a- generation undertaking” and one of North America’s largest infrastructure projects.
-Actual bridge construction is still a few years out, but preparatory work on the Herb Gray Parkway already makes this a major project, including construction of six bridges, 12 tunnels, 3 million cubic meters of cut and fill, and associated utility realignment and roadway development.
+Since 2015, the SOS commitment to advanced technology has included regular use of STAR*NET to establish and maintain control networks for large construction projects, particularly in developing the Gordie Howe International Bridge, described as a once-in-a- generation undertaking and one of North Americas largest infrastructure projects.
+The Herb Gray Parkway was a major undertaking, requiring the construction of six bridges, 12 tunnels, and 3 million cubic meters of cut and fill, as well as utility realignment and roadway development.

 SOS established the Canadian control network for all that work, and has been doing much of the actual layout staking.
 “It’s a huge site, 2.5 kilometers by 1 kilometer, and very active,” says SOS Director and Partner Christopher Oyler, OLS.
 “I think we’re the only ones here who really appreciate the importance and difficulty of the control network — everyone else expects it to just work.”